How to Write Horror Plots and Scenes

 How do you ensure that your plot remains etched in your readers' minds long after turning the last page?

-Choosing Your Story Type
+Choosing Your Horror Story Type

 When you think about your narrative, some questions you might want to ask yourself are: